“What you are, the world is. And without your transformation,

-May this collection of resources help to support you in welcoming the New Year with curiosity, humility, wholehearted courage, and a deepening appreciation of the transformative potential of these times.
+May this collection of resources help to support you in welcoming the new year with wholehearted curiosity, humility, courage, and a deepening appreciation of the transformative potential of these times.

 What does transformation mean to you?
 What motivates you to learn, to grow, to continue deepening and expanding your experience of life and the world?